 About Rob Decker

 Photographer and graphic artist, Robert B. Decker, studied photography with Ansel Adams in the summer of 1979 in Yosemite National Park when he was just 19…an experience that solidified his love of photography and our National Parks.
-Now he is on a journey to photograph and create iconic WPA-style posters of all 59 major national parks in time for the 100th anniversary of the National Park Service in 2016.
+Now he is on a journey to photograph and create iconic vintage-style WPA posters of all 59 major national parks in time for the 100th anniversary of the National Park Service in 2016.

 The sole copyright of the original image is retained by the Artist, Robert B. Decker.
 Any unauthorized reproduction is a violation of international copyright law.